victoryhb/constraction/README.md

 Constraction is developed in Python, with core extraction functions optimized using [Nim](https://nim-lang.org), a highly efficient compiled programming language with Python-like syntax.
 Constraction uses the [spaCy](https://spacy.io/) library to extract multiple layers of annotation including token lemmas, parts-of-speech (with fine-grained and coarse-grained tagsets) and syntactic dependency relationships.
 For semantic annotation supersense (coarse-grained semantic senses), Constraction utilizes annotators from the [BookNLP](https://github.com/booknlp/booknlp) library and integrates its results with spaCy annotations.

 ## Installation
 To install, first download the repository, and compile the Nim source code for your environment.
 Then use pip to install Python dependencies including spaCy, BookNLP and Streamlit.
-Finally, run the server with the `streamlit` command and browse the frontend interface (default address: http://localhost:8080).
+Finally, run the server with the `streamlit` command and browse the frontend interface (default address: http://localhost:8501).
+Prepare your text files in the data folder and run annotator.py to annotate them, generating a json file for use in subsequent analysis.
 Note that Nim 1.6.0+ and Python 3.7+ are required for the compilation and execution.
 ```
 git clone https://github.com/victoryhb/constraction.git
 cd constraction/learner
 nim c --threads:on --app:lib -d:danger --opt:speed -d:nimStrictDelete --gc:orc --out:mining.so mining
+pip install spacy booknlp sqlmodel pandas plotly streamlit streamlit-option-menu streamlit-text-annotation streamlit-aggrid
+python -m spacy download en_core_web_trf
+python annotator.py "path/to/text/folder/" "path/to/output/folder/patterns.json"
 cd ..
-pip install spacy booknlp sqlmodel pandas plotly streamlit streamlit-option-menu streamlit_text_annotation streamlit-aggrid
-python -m spacy download en_core_web_trf
 streamlit run server.py
 ```